Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

 where $\eta$ is the radiative efficiency of the accretion process.

 This accretion luminosity, however, cannot grow arbitrarily large.
-Above a certain threshold, called the Eddington luminosity, radiation pressure balances gravity \citep{Longair}, halting further inflow of matter.
+Above a certain threshold, called the Eddington luminosity, radiation pressure balances gravity \citep{ar}, halting further inflow of matter.
 For thin-disk accretion with $\eta \approx 0.1$, the Eddington limit is approximately equal to

-Following the approach of \citet{Lodato}, we model the disrupted star as a polytropic sphere.
+Following the approach of Lodato \textit{et al.} \citep{q}, we model the disrupted star as a polytropic sphere.
 This helps us describe the mass distribution over specific energies, $\mathrm{d}M/\mathrm{d}E$, using the star's internal density structure:

-One can then visualize a "salami slicing" of the disrupted star \citep{Rossi}, where each slice is $\Delta r$ away from the center.
+One can visualize the disrupted star as being "salami sliced" \citep{as}, where each slice is $\Delta r$ away from the center.
 Each thin cylindrical slab obtains the same specific energy at the pericenter.
-The mass distribution along this radial distance $\mathrm{d}M/\mathrm{d}\Delta r$ is computed via
+The mass distribution along this radial distance $\mathrm{d}M/\mathrm{d}\Delta r$ can be computed via

 where $\rho(r)$ is the spherically symmetric density of the star, obtained by solving the Lane-Emden equation.